 The procedure might take longer if we need to check your blood count.
 Telephone us on the number at the end of this leaflet if you have questions about this.

 Where is it done?

-The test is done in the Bone Marrow Biopsy room on Level 1 of the Churchill Cancer and Haematology Centre in the Haematology Ward.
+The test is done in the Bone Marrow Biopsy, which is located on the Haematology Ward on Level 1 of the Churchill Cancer and Haematology Centre.